-- 1- Select the desired location for mounting the keypad.
-Note: For recessed mounting this must be between two studs.
-Note: The rear plastic mounting plate is not used for recessed installations. - 2- Create an opening in the wall exactly 4 inches high by 5 13/16 inches wide. - 3- Turn over the keypad and remove the Phillips head screw (item 1 on diagram) in the upper left hand side of the keypad printed circuit board.
-Note: This screw is located immediately to the left of the keypad connector. - 4- Attach the black metal mounting strap to the rear of the keypad as follows (see diagram); - Face the pointed section of the mounting strap facing the front of the keypad.
+- 1. Select a mounting location and place the rear plate of the keypad on the wall.
+Mark the location of the cutout for the keypad wiring cable. - 2- Create a keypad opening.
+Connect the keypad wiring to the control panel w/ 4-wire connector. - 3- Place the keypad wiring through the cutout and secure the backplate to the wall (see diagram). - 4- Connect the keypad wiring connector to the keypad and place the keypad on the mounting plate attached to the wall. - 5- Secure the keypad to the rear mounting plate by attaching the 5/8 inch screw provided in the lower hole, located behind the keypad door. - 1- Select a mounting location.
+For recessed mounting this must be between two studs.
+The rear mounting plate is not used for recessed installations. - 2- Create an opening in the wall exactly 4 inches high by 5 13/16 inches wide. - 3- Turn over the keypad and remove the Phillips head screw (item 1 on diagram) in the upper left hand side of the keypad printed circuit board.
+Note: This screw is located immediately to the left of the keypad connector. - 4- Attach the black metal mounting strap to the rear of the keypad as follows (see diagram); - Face the pointed end of the mounting strap facing the keypad front.
 This will be used to latch onto the inside of the wall. - Place the small white plastic spacer underneath the mounting strap.
-Secure the mounting strap using the 5/8 inch Phillips head screw (supplied with the keypad mounting hardware) and the plastic spacer to location 1. - Secure the other end of the strap (location 2 on diagram) to the white plastic opening using the Phillips head screw removed in step 2. - 5- Connect the white plastic tab into the round opening immediately behind the keypad door.
-Place the longer Phillips head screw located with the keypad mounting hardware through the opening inside the keypad door and begin to tighten the screw.
-At this point, loosely tighten the screw and leave the tab in a downright position. - 6- Run the keypad wiring to the control panel and attach the wiring to the keypad. - 7- Place the keypad into the wall opening with the side containing the black metal strap first.
-The black metal strap with the hook will act as a spring and grab the inside of the wall. - 8- After inserting the side of the keypad with the metal strap, insert the other side into the opening until the entire keypad is firmly in the wall.
-Straighten out the keypad to the desired position. - 9- Open the keypad door and completely tighten the screw inserted in step 5.
-This will cause the plastic piece previously inserted into the back to flip up and tightly grab the inside of the wall.
+Secure the mounting strap using the 5/8 inch Phillips head screw (supplied) and the plastic spacer to location 1. - Secure the other end of the strap (location 2 on diagram) to the white plastic opening using the Phillips head screw removed in step 2. - 5- Connect the white plastic tab into the round opening immediately behind the keypad door.
+Place the longer Phillips head screw (included) through the opening inside the keypad door and begin to tighten the screw.
+Tighten the screw and leave the tab in a down position. - 6- Run the keypad wiring to the control panel and attach the wiring to the keypad. - 7- Place the keypad into the wall opening with the side containing the black metal strap first until it grabs the inside of the wall. - 8- After inserting the side of the keypad with the metal strap, insert the other side into the opening until the entire keypad is firmly in the wall. - 9- Tighten the screw inserted in step 5.